the-road-to-learn-react/the-road-to-react/manuscript/react-modern/advanced-state.md

 };
 ~~~~~~~

 Now the reducer function has to cover this new case in a new conditional state transition.
 If the condition for removing a story is met, the reducer has all the implementation details needed to remove the story.
-The action gives all the necessary information, an item's identifier`, to remove the story from the current state and return a new list of filtered stories as state:
+The action gives all the necessary information (here an item's identifier`) to remove the story from the current state and return a new list of filtered stories as state:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~